 Couples counselling offers the opportunity to come to understand how each relationship has come to the place it is in right now, what might have got in the way of a secure, intimate connection and how to re-establish that connection.
 Couples can learn new habits: loving feelings follow from positive, loving behaviour.
 They can learn to repair the hurts that arise, form more solid and resilient bonds, and grow the loving relationships in which they can thrive.

-If you’d like to avoid the “dances of distress” and to enhance and enrich your communication skills, BACP Accredited and registered psychotherapists Candy Newman and Janice Campbell will be running a six week couples communication course.
-See below for details.
+If you’d like to avoid the “dances of distress” and to enhance and enrich your communication skills get in touch with BACP Accredited and registered psychotherapists Candy Newman and Janice Campbell.
+See below for details:

 *Dr Sue Johnson (2008) “Hold Me Tight” Publisher Little, Brown and Company